AplaProject/apla-docs-en/introduction/contracts.rst

 Parameters

- * *Id int* - identifier of the signature to be changed.
+ * *Id int* - identifier of the signature to be changed,
- * *Value string* - a string containing new parameters.
+ * *Value string* - a string containing new parameters,
  * *Conditions string* - new condition for changing the signature parameters.

 Import